Diamond cross pendants, symbolic jewellery & the history

 Many items of jewellery have a symbolic past and as a universal form of adornment, we look back on the most popular types of symbolic jewellery including diamond cross pendants and what they represent:

 From animals to insects, rainbows to four-leaved clovers, lucky charms have an eclectic history represented by a multitude of objects.
 Cultures around the world have developed signs and symbols that are believed to be lucky, grant wishes, heal the sick or even ward off evil; offering protection from curses.
 Good luck symbols have come in many shapes, sizes, and forms including plants, animals, and insects, with many cultures believing that there are lucky objects, numbers, symbols, and gems.

-can often have meaningful affiliations.
+Diamond cross pendants can often have meaningful affiliations.
 The most common symbolic heritage association with the cross is Christianity, representing salvation and atonement.
-However, due to its gruesome association with crucifixion, the cross wasn’t worn until the second century; eventually used a symbolic representation of protection against misfortune and demonic forces.
+However, due to its gruesome association with crucifixion, the cross wasn’t worn until the second century; eventually used as a symbolic representation of protection against misfortune and demonic forces.

 Star of David

-The Star of David, the Magen David, Seal of Solomon or shield of David, has a wide-spread history.
+The Star of David, the Magen David, the Seal of Solomon or Shield of David, has a widespread history.
 In the Middle East and Northern Africa, the symbol represents good luck and in Christian churches, the symbol was often used as a decorative motif many centuries before its first known use in a Jewish synagogue.
-The most iconic use was by Jews who wore the Star of David as identification of their heritage during WW2.
+The most iconic use was by Jews who wore the Star of David as an identification of their heritage during WW2.